Disability Advocacy Futures Program

 Do you need help to solve a problem related to your housing, health, education, transport, justice, child protection, domestic violence, or cultural activities?

-The Disability Advocacy Futures Project provides information services and advocacy assistance to people living in Sydney, South-eastern Sydney, and South-western Sydney Local Health District (LHD) areas.
+The Disability Advocacy Futures Program provides information services and advocacy assistance to people living in Sydney, South-eastern Sydney, and South-western Sydney Local Health District (LHD) areas.

 This service also provides advice and support for residents living in Assisted Boarding Houses located in Sydney, South-Eastern Sydney, or South-Western Sydney Local Health District areas.